emilbustos/emilbustos.github.io/_teaching/2020-fall-teaching-math.md

 type: "Bachelor's Level Course"
 permalink: /teaching/2020-fall-teaching-math
 venue: "Stockholm School of Economics"
-date: "2020-10-01"
+date: "2020-10-01 08:00:00"
 location: "Stockholm, Sweden"
 ---

 I was teaching assistant in an introductory mathematics course.
 The course was taught in the Bachelor of Science in Business and Economics Program at the Stockholm School of Economics.
-The instructor was Håkan Lyckeborg.
+The instructor was HÃ¥kan Lyckeborg.